 Yes!
 Children who can't quite read on their own yet can still sign up and you can record the books that you read together.

 Reading is its own reward, but we also offer prizes to make the program more fun.

-Kids get a sticker for every 50 points they earn for their reading log.
+- Kids get a sticker for every 50 points they earn on their reading log.
 They also earn digital badges on the website.

 - Those who finish the challenge by earning 1,000 points get to pick out a book and put their name inside.
 They get to be the first person to check it out!

 Adults & Teens